 Attacks over the SSH port, for instance, pose risks.
 These can be prevented by blocking default service ports (22 is the default).
 These ports are usually in plain sight for attackers.
 So, switching to a custom port adds security by obscuring entry points.

 A key step in VPS server security is setting up Different Types of Firewalls in Networking.
 It ]filters incoming and outgoing traffic based on pre-set rules and protocols.
-This helps block any malicious requests and protects the server.
-Utilizing both hardware and software firewalls provides a multi-layered defense strategy.
+This aids in blocking any malicious requests as well as securing the server.
+A multi-layered defense approach is achieved by using hardware and software firewalls.

 Every open port on a VPS is considered an opportunity for exposure.
 Limiting open ports and services reduces attack chances.
 For a secure environment, active services and ports should always be reviewed.